arduino-libraries/MKRWAN_v2/README.md

 If you are looking for the firmware running on Murata CMWX1ZZABZ-078 module, the complete source code is hosted at https://github.com/arduino/mkrwan1300-fw

+This version of the library tracks https://github.com/arduino/mkrwan1300-fw/tree/master-1.3.1 , which is based on almost clean ST sources.

+The firmware update sketch should be flashed accordingly to the MKRWAN library version in use.

 ## License

 Copyright (C) 2017  Arduino AG (http://www.arduino.cc/)